 Dampwood Termites do not need soil connection for moisture but require wood with high moisture quantity.

-They often nest inside woods that are halfway buried in the ground, such as fallen branches or tree stumps.
-Dry wood termite prefers non-decaying wood, unlike Dampwood Termites that are associated with deadwood.
+They often nest inside woods halfway buried in the ground, such as fallen branches or tree stumps.
+Dry wood termite prefers non-decaying wood, unlike Dampwood Termites associated with deadwood.

-Dampwood termites can be found nesting in the around leaky showers and tubs, rotting planks of an old deck, leaky roof, and other construction elements with insufficient ventilation that could eventually dry them.
+Dampwood termites can nest around leaky showers and tubs, rotting planks of an old deck, leaky roofs, and other construction elements with insufficient ventilation that could eventually dry them.

 This species also exists around the coast of Northern California.
-Distinctive from the Pacific species in that they attack moist wood only.
+They are distinctive from the Pacific species in that they attack moist wood only.
 Swarming usually occurs in late summer evenings after rainfall.

 The Florida Dampwood- this variety is a common pest of building structures in the Florida Keys and most southeastern Florida parts.
-This species like damp and solid logs close to ocean water, and may also inhabit woods under the soil, although soil contact is not a requirement.
+This species is like damp and solid logs close to ocean water may also inhabit woods under the soil, although soil contact is not required.

 Destructive Nature